DanielS-Code/cloud_computing_hw_2/README.md

 ### API Service

-2 running instances responsible to transfer request from user to orchestrator service.
+2 running instances responsible to transfer request from user to queue service.

 #### Endpoints: